uudam42/cpp_sniffer/README.md

 # C++ Sniffer

+This project implements a lightweight, modular C++ packet sniffer framework built on **libpcap**.
+It supports real-time and count-limited capture modes with advanced BPF filtering, structured output and optional timestamped logging.
+Designed for educational use, network troubleshooting, and security testing, the codebase follows a clear CMake-driven build process and clean modular parsing of Ethernet, IP, and transport-layer headers.

 A simple command-line network packet sniffer built in C++ using **libpcap**.
 It supports:

 - Real-time packet capture on specified network interface (default: `en0`)